 From your earliest days, you were marked for leadership.
-Your drive and tenacity to master skills and complete tasks were unmatched.
+Your tenacity to master skills and complete tasks was unmatched.
 What I used to call independence, I now understand as leadership and determination.

 Your fierce loyalty to your favorite things [your blanket, stuffed animal, and sippy cup], was reflective of the passion that continues to move you forward.
-The image of you carrying your blanket on your shoulder with your head cocked to the right holding it in place while doing three other things, is an image forever etched in my mind.
-It spoke of a strength that would sustain you through the ups and downs of childhood, and one that will continue to lead you throughout adulthood.
+The image of you carrying your blanket on your shoulder with your head cocked to the right holding it in place, while doing three other things, is an image forever etched in my mind.
+It spoke of a strength that would sustain you through the ups and downs of childhood and continue to lead you throughout adulthood.

 I confess that sometimes I hid behind your energy and activity.
 I convinced myself you didn’t really need me to play with you.
 Because you were always on the go, I assumed you were content in your play and deferred to the role of passive observer.
 That decision was rooted in my own insecurity, not in my lack of desire.
 I wasn’t confident I could be a good mama, so I resolved to observe and absorb every detail about you.
 Your idiosyncrasies became the delight that buoyed my heart.